simonw/shot-scraper/docs/multi.md

 If you run the tool with the `-n` or `--no-clobber` option any shots where the output file aleady exists will be skipped.

+You can specify a subset of screenshots to take by specifying output files that you would like to create.
+For example, to take just the shots of `one.png` and `three.png` that are defined in `shots.yml` run this:

+    shot-scraper multi shots.yml -o one.png -o three.png

-You can set `url:` to a path to a file on disk as well:
+The `url:` can be set to a path to a file on disk as well:

 ```yaml
 - output: index.png